6 Keys to Engage Your Audience and Gain Expert Status with Torie Mathis

 Managing Your Content

 Be organized about your content and create an “ideas list.”
 Brainstorm ideas for pieces you can create and add ideas when you think of them.
 Keeping a list like this makes it easy to sit down and write.
 You’ll have ideas ready to go.
 Try using Evernote, cloud-based notes or you could even email yourself your ideas.
+If you will be using Microsoft 365, make sure that you know how to protect a folder in sharepoint.

 Finally, pay attention to how your content performs.
 This will reveal to you the particular tastes of your audience and help you find and create more content they will love.